San Juan, Argentina: Wine

 San Juan is ranked second among the wine-producing provinces of Argentina.
 It has a cultivated area of 116,700 acres at altitudes of between 1,970 (601m) and 4,590 feet (1399m) above sea level.
 This region specializes in Syrah, Malbec, Cabernet Sauvignon, Bonarda, Chardonnay and Torrontés.

 Because of this area's semi-desert climate, viticulture is dependent on irrigation from the San Juan and Jáchal Rivers.

-Sport

-San Juan is renowned internationally as a stronghold of roller hockey, providing most of the players for the Argentina national roller hockey team (both men and women).
-It has hosted the Roller Hockey World Cup 6 times.

-San Juan has also been a host of the 2022 World Skate Games, the 2002 FIVB Men's Volleyball World Championship, the 2014 International Six Days Enduro and the 2017 Canoe Freestyle World Championships.